MasqueradeOfSilence/ransomware/README.md

 The backup_files are there just in case.

-Trying to encrypt a GIF tends to overwhelm Python's Fernet library a little bit, so it isn't required, and the GIF is kept outside of the infection directory.
+Trying to encrypt a GIF tends to overwhelm Python's Fernet library a little bit, so I wouldn't recommend trying it, and as a result the GIF is kept outside of the infection directory.